fabioz/startexplorer/README.markdown

 Release Notes
 -------------

-### Version 1.1.0
+### Version 1.1.1

 * Support for all Eclipse variables: Custom commands and custom desktop environments are now integrated with the standard Eclipse mechanism and thus support all variables that are defined in your Eclipse installation/workspace.
 This includes well known variables like `workspace_loc` and `project_loc`, but generally every variable that is defined, either by Eclipse or by any installed plug-in or that has been added manually (for example via Preferences -> Run/Debug -> String Substitution) can be used in custom command definitions and the command definitions for and custom desktop environments.
 Variables that take arguments are also supported.
 The content assist functionality in the preference pages will show all available variables.
+* Added predefined configurations for
+  * Windows + PowerShell (uses powershell.exe instead of cmd.exe as shell)
+  * Windows + Cygwin (uses bash.exe instead of cmd.exe as shell)

 ### Version 1.0.4